Esri/arcgis-maps-sdk-java-samples/README.md

 ![Running a sample from Eclipse](run-eclipse.png)

 ## Project Structure
-Here is what the project structure looks like in Eclipse and IntelliJ IDEA where you can use either IDE to continue to work with the samples repository.
+Here is what the sample repo IDE project structure looks like in Eclipse and IntelliJ IDEA where you can use either IDE to continue to work with the samples repository.

 |IntelliJ IDEA                                     | Eclipse                                          |
 |:------------------------------------------------:|:------------------------------------------------:|